Why I Gave Up Conventional Medical Practice To Build a Non-Profit

 And not against these overwhelming odds.

-I’ve overcome some major challenges – like this one.
+I’ve overcome some major challenges.
 For each, there are dozens of smaller crises, just as frustrating and depressing.

 Eventually, I kept coming back to the wise and inspirational words of my friend, mentor and role model, Frank McKinney, founder of ‘The Caring House’ project, who is fond of reminding us that: